 - They help build awareness and drive traffic to the account being featured.

 I have several hubs, two of which include:

 - @travelanddestinations – 465k+ followers (updated Jun 2019).

 - @bestcitybreaks – 377k+ followers (updated June 2019).

 Both these accounts are less than a year old and have been growing like crazy, sometimes with over 1,000 new followers per day.

-If you aren’t wanting to build a feature account, but want to know how be featured read my post Tips on Getting Reposted by Feature Accounts.
+If you aren’t wanting to build a feature account, but want to know how be featured read Tips on Getting Reposted by Feature Accounts.

 How Do You Create an Instagram Feature Account?

 When creating an Instagram feature account try and identify a niche, such as both my hubs are travel related.
 On @bestcitybreaks I only post city images, whilst on @travelanddestinations I post pictures that are both urban or rural, such as landscape shots as well as city and architecture.